-Brent Crouch enters his second season in 2011 as an assistant coach for the women's volleyball staff at Saint Mary's College.
+Brent Crouch enters 2013-14 in his second season as head sand volleyball coach and fifth as an indoor assistant at Saint Mary's College.

-Crouch arrived in Moraga after spending the previous six years as an assistant and head coach at various levels, his last job he served as the Associate Director/Recruiting Coordinator for the Skyline Juniors Volleyball Club in Dallas, Texas.
+Crouch arrived in Moraga in 2008 after spending the previous six years as an assistant and head coach at various levels.
+In his last job, he served as the Associate Director/Recruiting Coordinator for the Skyline Juniors Volleyball Club in Dallas, Texas.
 He also served as the head coach for the 14-RoShamBo Girls Volleyball, part of the Skyline Club.

 Prior to his time at San Diego City College, Crouch served as both the head coach and assistant coach for the University of Oregon's club men's volleyball team.
 Crouch was the head coach in 2004 and 2005, and helped the Ducks finish 15th in the nation in Division 1-AA; in 2005.